oatmealandcoffee/CSCI15P4/readme.md

 		X games
 		X positions
-	- Game Play (core CRUD operations work; validation to come)
-		* for the engine to know if a move is valid, it needs the state before and after the move X init engine with fen
+	- Game Play (core CRUD operations work; validation to come) X for the engine to know if a move is valid, it needs the state before and after the move X init engine with fen
 			X if ( move valid v. engine)
 				X prevent further moves